 Are There Job Opportunities for Medical Records and Health Information Technicians?

-In 2016, there was an estimated number of 206,300 jobs in the United States for Medical Records or Health Information Technician.
+There were about 206,300 jobs for Medical Records or Health Information Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 27,800 new jobs for Medical Records or Health Information Technician by 2026.
 There will be an estimated 15,800 positions for Medical Records or Health Information Tech per year.

 The states with the most job growth for Medical Records or Health Information Tech are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.